-The training courses are generally outsourced and, in the last three years, they mainly covered they mainly covered the following topics:
+The training courses are generally outsourced and in the last three years have mainly covered the following topics:

-- Health and safety in the workplace;
+- ► Health and safety in the workplace;

-- Environmental skills;
+- ► Environmental skills;

-- Metallurgical and engineering skills;
+- ► Metallurgical and engineering skills;

-- Management skills.
+- ► Management skills.

 In order to constantly stimulate the growth and further training of its employees, Group companies regularly participate in qualified seminars, webinars and conferences, covering a multitude of topics, both specific to the steel industry and general on economic and industrial trends.